Yufok1/thetaiota/README.md

 ### Modes
 - **Reflect (default)**: conversational replies from the agent's own memory/state (no generator).
 Deterministic; great for status/explanations.
-- **LM (local generator)**: replies written by a 150M parameter on‑device Transformer (12 layers, 1024 d_model).
+- **LM (local generator)**: replies written by a 237.4M parameter on‑device Transformer (12 layers, 1280 d_model).
 Silver-tongued conversational AI; reflective fallback if the LM is unsure.
-- **Training (learning)**: background epochs improving the base learner/meta‑controller; independent of chat mode (can run while chatting).
+- **Training (learning)**: background epochs improving the agent learning model and meta‑controller; independent of chat mode (can run while chatting).

 ---